Module 2 Quick Field Guide

 Can take dimensions: Yes (reference only, not for engineering use)

-*USDZ requires firmware ≥ 3.0, single-scene reconstruction, and Portability disabled.
-3D Tiles limited to models with ≤ 4 million Gaussian points.
+*USDZ requires firmware ≥ 3.0 and Single Model reconstruction.
+USD (recommended) targets NVIDIA Omniverse Kit 110.0+ with ray tracing; USDZ targets Omniverse Kit 107.3+ without ray tracing. **3D Tiles limited to models with ≤ 4 million Gaussian points.

 Software Pairings at a Glance